guillermoares-zz/agile-engine/README.md

 These are available under `./frontend`.

 - `npm start`: Runs the server from source code.
-- `npm run build-bins`: Build the binary files.
+- `npm run build-bins`: Builds the binary files.
 You'll find them in `./frontend/bin`.